siddgood/billboard-hit-prediction/README.md

 The above graphs show the separability in the data when compared across two unique Spotify features; this suggests that data may separate across an n-dimensional feature space.
 Given this, the problem can alternatively be posed as an unsupervised learning problem where clustering methods can classify the data.

 ## Models
-Given the unbalanced nature of the dataset, any model chosen would automatically yield a high accuracy.
-So, in addition to aiming for a high accuracy, another objective of modelling is to ensure a high AUC (so that TPR is maximized and FPR is minimized).
+Given the unbalanced nature of the dataset, any model chosen would automatically yield high accuracy.
+So, in addition to aiming for high accuracy, another objective of modelling is to ensure a high AUC (so that TPR is maximized and FPR is minimized).
 The AUC tells us how well the model is capable of distinguishing between the two classes.

+Also, after EDA, I decided to only consider songs released between 2000-2018 because it is evident that music trends and acoustic features change over time, and song characteristics of the '90s would probably be not reflective of 00's and 10's decades. *(Note: For the sake of sample size I decided to combine '00s and '10s decades together.
+However, with the conglomeration of more songs and awards, it is probably better to consider a smaller time window)*

 Here's a list of all the models I tested:
   1. Logistic Regression